 Romulus and Remus

-Of all the Rome myths, this is probably the best known.
+Of all the ancient Rome legends, this is probably the best known.
 Romulus and Remus are the famous twin brothers who make up a very important story in Roman mythology.
-In fact, it’s their story that eventually leads to the founding of Rome and the Roman Kingdom.
+In fact, their story eventually led to the founding of Rome and the Roman Kingdom.

 Their story has been depicted in numerous ways over the ages, but the basics are always the same.